fisker/php-html5-compressor/README.md

-php-html5-compresser
+php-html5-compressor
 ====================

-a php compresser to compress html
+a php compressor to compress html